 Quit Chasing the Illusion of Artificial Relaxation!

-We’ve answered the question when is alcohol a depressant; we’ve also shown that its effects – at first – mimic those of a stimulant.
+We’ve answered the question when is alcohol a depressant.
+We’ve also shown that its effects, at first, mimic those of a stimulant.
 This latter quality makes it so easy to become addicted to the original effects.
 However, you can stop chasing the destructive illusion of a euphoric high today.
-Undergoing alcohol detox with Serenity House Detox’ medical experts creates a solid foundation for your recovery.
+Not only can we help you kick the alcohol habit, but we can also help you figure out how to pay for detox and rehab.
+Contact Serenity House Detox & Recovery addiction experts to help you with the insurance verification process.
+Undergoing an alcohol detox program with Serenity House Detox & Recovery’ medical experts creates a solid foundation for your recovery.
 Dial 866-294-5306 to kick the habit for good